vchrl/token-dd/README.md

 Feed it a token address.
 It runs a full-stack due diligence pipeline using the Nansen CLI and produces a professional-grade investment research report.

-The kind of analysis a $200/hr Fractional Head of Data would deliver.
-Automated.

 ### The Pipeline (15+ API calls per report)

 ```